Luehang/react-native-camera-roll-gallery/README.md

 - Choose a custom way to get images or use default CameraRoll getter.
 - Optimized for large list rendering of images.
-- Swipe up and down to close images with animations to original place.
-Supports iOS and Android.
+- Swipe up and down to close images.
 - Pull to Refresh.
 - Scroll loading.
 - Support for dynamic device rotation.